 - Located in Central Africa northeast of Angola

-- The weather is tropical hot and humid in the equatorial river basin.
-The Southern highlands are cooler and drier, and cooler and wetter in the Eastern highlands.
-The wet season starts from April to October in the North of the Equator and dry season from December to February.
-In the South of the Equator the wet season season starts from November to March and dry season from April to October.
+- The weather is tropically hot and humid in the equatorial river basin.
+The Southern highlands are cooler and drier and cooler and wetter than the Eastern highlands.
+The wet season starts from April to October in the North of the Equator, and the dry season is from December to February.
+In the South of the Equator, the wet season starts from November to March, and the dry season is from April to October.

-- Periodic droughts occur in the south not to mention flooding caused by the Congo River, active volcanoes are present in the East along the Great Rift Valley.
+- Periodic droughts occur in the south, not to mention flooding caused by the Congo River, and active volcanoes are present in the East along the Great Rift Valley.

 Marriage to a Congolese Citizen

-Every country has its own laws that apply to its citizens marrying a person from a different country.
-Getting married to a Congolese citizen with the goal of eventually bringing them to Canada to live is a process with many steps.
+Every country has its laws that apply to its citizens marrying a person from a different country.
+Getting married to a Congolese citizen to eventually bring them to Canada to live is a process with many steps.
 The Congolese government imposes strict requirements on foreigners who marry Congolese as an indirect way of discouraging Congolese citizens from moving to other countries.

-You must demonstrate to Congolese officials that they are not currently married to anyone else – either you have never been married or all divorces are finalized – that your identity is proven, and that you have never committed any crimes in Democratic Republic of Congo.
-This is done by providing various documents including an Affidavit of Single Status to the Congolese government either in Democratic Republic of Congo or via a Congolese embassy.
+You must demonstrate to Congolese officials that they are not currently married to anyone else – either you have never been married or all divorces are finalized – that your identity is proven and that you have never committed any crimes in the Democratic Republic of Congo.
+This is done by providing various documents, including an Affidavit of Single Status, to the Congolese government either in Democratic Republic of Congo or via a Congolese embassy.